Posted on 26 November 2025

 2- Determine the Discount Rate

 Choose an appropriate discount rate that reflects both the time value of money and the specific risks associated with the cash flows.
-This could be based on the required rate of return, the cost of capital, or a rate that reflects the investment's risk profile and opportunity costs.
+The weighted average cost of capital (WACC) is commonly used as the discount rate because it represents the company’s overall cost of financing, combining the cost of equity and debt while reflecting the risk of the business.

 3- Calculate the Present Value of Each Cash Flow